 Matthews International Corporation ("Matthews" or the "Company"), founded in 1850 and incorporated in Pennsylvania in 1902, is a designer, manufacturer and marketer principally of memorialization products and brand solutions.
 Memorialization products consist primarily of bronze memorials and other memorialization products, caskets and cremation equipment for the cemetery and funeral home industries.
 Brand solutions include graphics imaging products and services, marking products and merchandising solutions.
 The Company's products and operations are comprised of six business segments: Bronze, Casket, Cremation, Graphics Imaging, Marking Products and Merchandising Solutions.
 The Bronze segment is a leading manufacturer of cast bronze memorials and other memorialization products, cast and etched architectural products and is a leading builder of mausoleums in the United States.
 The Casket segment is a leading casket manufacturer in North America and produces a wide variety of wood and metal caskets.
 The Cremation segment is a leading designer and manufacturer of cremation equipment and cremation caskets primarily in North America.
-The Graphics Imaging segment manufactures and provides brand solutions, printing plates, pre-press services and imaging services for the primary packaging and corrugated industries.
-The Marking Products segment designs, manufactures and distributes a wide range of marking and coding equipment and consumables, and industrial automation products for identifying, tracking and conveying various consumer and industrial products, components and packaging containers.
+The Graphics Imaging segment manufactures and provides brand management, printing plates, pre-press services and imaging services for the primary packaging and corrugated industries.
+The Marking Products for identifying, tracking and conveying various consumer and industrial products, components and packaging containers.
 The Merchandising Solutions segment designs and manufactures merchandising displays and systems and provides creative merchandising and marketing solutions services.